forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-apex-debugger/README.md

 To filter by entry point, enter a regular expression as the value for `"entryPointFilter"`.
 For example, to whitelist requests made by the Visualforce page `MyPage`, enter `".*/apex/MyPage.apexp"`.

+## ISV Customer Debugger

+The ISV Customer Debugger covers a gap in what you can do with the Apex Debugger.
+As an ISV, you can debug your own code.
+As a subscriber, you can debug your own code.
+However, because of the protections against seeing managed code, subscribers can’t debug ISV code in their orgs.
+With the ISV Customer Debugger, an ISV can work with a subscriber to debug issues specific to the subscriber’s org.

+An ISV can reproduce issues in the specific environment, so problems can be diagnosed more quickly.
+You can debug only sandbox orgs.

+### Configure the ISV Customer Debugger

+The ISV Customer Debugger is part of the `salesforcedx-vscode-apex-debugger` extension, so you don’t need to install anything other than this extension and its prerequisites.
+You can debug only sandbox orgs.

+1. Log in to your subscriber’s sandbox via your License Management Org (LMO).
+If you’re not familiar with this process, see the _ISVforce Guide_.
+For information on how to obtain login access to your subscriber’s org, see [Request Login Access from a Customer](https://developer.salesforce.com/docs/atlas.en-us.packagingGuide.meta/packagingGuide/lma_requesting_login_access.htm).
+For information on how to log in via the Subscriber Support Console, see [Logging In to Subscriber Orgs](https://developer.salesforce.com/docs/atlas.en-us.packagingGuide.meta/packagingGuide/lma_logging_in_to_sub_org.htm).
+1. In your subscriber’s org, from Setup, enter **Apex Debugger** in the Quick Find box, then click **Apex Debugger**.
+1. Click **Start Partner Debugging Session**.
+1. In the Using Salesforce Extensions for VS Code section, to copy the `forceide://` URL, click **Copy to Clipboard**.
+1. In VS Code, press Cmd+Shift+P (macOS) or Ctrl+Shift+P (Windows or Linux) to open the command palette, then run **SFDX: Create and Set Up Project for ISV Debugging**.
+1. When directed, paste the `forceide://` URL into the prompt, and press Enter.
+1. When directed, either accept the default project name or enter a name for your debugging project, and press Enter.
+1. Choose a location to store the project, and click **Create Project**.
+1. Wait for the project generation process to finish.
+VS Code creates a Salesforce DX project that contains your packaged metadata, your subscriber's metadata, and skeleton classes for other packages in the org.
+VS Code also creates a launch configuration (`launch.json` file) for the project.
+This process can take a long time, especially for orgs that contain lots of metadata, so feel free to leave it running and check back later.
+You can monitor the progress in the output panel at the bottom of VS Code.
+To show the output panel, select **View** > **Output**, then select **Salesforce DX CLI** from the dropdown menu in the corner of the Output tab.
+When the project is ready, VS Code opens it for you in a new window.
+1. In the new window, from the Explorer view, open an Apex class or trigger that you want to set breakpoints in.
+1. To set a breakpoint, click the gutter to the left of the line numbers.
+1. Switch to the Debug view.
+1. To launch the Apex Debugger, click the play icon next to the launch configuration dropdown menu.

+### Debug Your Subscriber’s Org

+With one noteworthy exception, debugging a subscriber’s org works the same way that debugging other orgs does.
+The exception: You can’t break on Apex events triggered by other users in the org.
+Only the Login As user can trigger Apex breakpoint hit events.

+See the rest of this README for information about the Apex Debugger.
+For general information about debugging in VS Code, see [Debugging](https://code.visualstudio.com/docs/editor/debugging) in the Visual Studio Code docs.

+### Renew a Debugging Session

+If your session expires, start a new session from Setup using all the same steps that you followed when you started the original session.

+### Protect Your Subscriber’s Intellectual Property

+The code from your subscriber’s org is your subscriber’s intellectual property.
+We advise against keeping it around after you’re done debugging.
+Delete the entire project from the location where you stored it during the setup process.
+Never store your subscriber’s metadata in your version control system.
+When you start a new debugging session later, VS Code downloads the metadata for you again.

 ## Considerations
 Keep these limitations and known issues in mind when working with the Apex Debugger.